-Sales rose 2.3% YoY as the Pharmaceuticals Network business recorded a steady increase in new network affiliates, and the Community Pharmacy business saw some recovery in the number of prescriptions filled despite a drop in the average prescription price.
-The increase in Pharmaceuticals Network business network members contributed to profit growth with operating profit increasing 12.3% YoY.
+Sales rose 2.3% YoY as the Pharmaceuticals Network business recorded a steady increase in new network members, and the Community Pharmacy business saw some recovery in the number of prescriptions filled despite a drop in the average prescription price.
+On the profit front, earnings improvement from centralized procurement of generic drugs in the Community Pharmacy business and growth in the number of network members in the Pharmaceuticals Network business contributed to results.
+With these factors more than offsetting the increase in personnel and other SG&A expenses, operating profit rose 12.3% YoY.
 Net income attributable to owners of the parent increased 8.9% thanks in part to gains on the sale of investment securities and a decrease in the company's income tax burden stemming from its July 2021 absorption of consolidated subsidiary Home-Visit Nursing Care Station Himawari Co., Ltd.